Flavorful teriyaki wings are baked in the oven, then glazed with a simple low-sugar sauce. Easy and healthy!

 Minced garlic and minced ginger

 It’s so easy!
 Scroll down to the recipe card below for the detailed instructions.
 Here are the basic steps:

-- You start by baking the chicken wings until crispy.
+- Bake the wings.
+You start by baking the chicken wings until crispy.

-- When they are ready, you quickly prepare the sauce on the stove.
+- Make the sauce.
+When they are ready, you quickly prepare the sauce on the stove.
 It thickens into a beautiful glaze in mere minutes.

-- Lastly, you dip the wings in the sauce to coat them, sprinkle with sesame seeds and serve.
+- Finish the dish.
+Lastly, you dip the wings in the sauce to coat them, sprinkle with sesame seeds and serve.

-If you’re on a very low carb or keto diet, you can replace the honey with a low carb sweetener such as this, or this.
-Assuming the low carb sweeteners are in effect zero carb, this version would have 285 calories and 3 grams of carbs per serving.
+If you’re on a very low carb or keto diet, you can replace the honey with a sugar-free sweetener such as this, or this.
+Assuming the sweeteners are in effect zero carb, this version would have 285 calories and 3 grams of carbs per serving.

 How to serve teriyaki wings?

 They are saucy, so in my high carb past, I would have served them with some steamed rice.

 For a green vegetable, I like to serve them with sauteed sugar snap peas.

 You can keep leftovers in the fridge, in a sealed container, for 3-4 days.
 Reheat them gently, covered, in the microwave on 50% power.

 I have to say that they are also good when eaten cold, straight out of the fridge!